Irish road bowling

-A similar sport, Klootschieten, is played in eastern parts of the Netherlands and in northern Germany.
+A similar sport, Klootschieten, is played in eastern parts of the Netherlands and in northern Germany, with local differences.

 Rules and playing style

 The "bullet" or "bowl" (ból) is a solid iron cannonball of c.18 cm circumference and 28 oz weight.
 There are two or more players or teams in a match or "score".
 The one with the fewest shots to the finish line wins.
 If two players or teams approach the finish line with equal shots, the winner is decided by which throw goes farther past the finish line.

-A road shower advises the thrower about the throw (or shot) much like a golf caddy, while another helper stands ahead of the thrower, feet apart, to show the best line or path in the road.
+A road shower advises the thrower about the throw, or shot, much like a golf caddy.
+Another helper stands ahead of the thrower, feet apart, to show the best line or path in the road.

 The thrower runs to the throwing mark and, in the Northern or County Armagh style, extends the arm and bowl behind him as he runs.
-At the throwing mark the arm is snapped forward by arching the back and shoulders, releasing the bowl underhand before stepping over the mark.
+At the throwing mark, the arm is snapped forward by arching the back and shoulders, releasing the bowl underhand before stepping over the mark.

-In the Southern or County Cork style, as the thrower runs to the mark the arm and bowl are lifted up and back, then whirled downward into an underhand throw, releasing the bowl before stepping over the mark.
+In the Southern or County Cork style, as the thrower runs to the mark, the arm and bowl are lifted up and back, then whirled downward into an underhand throw, releasing the bowl before stepping over the mark.

-Wherever the bowl stops (not where it leaves the road surface), a chalk mark is made at the nearest point on the road and the next throw is taken from behind that mark.
+Wherever the bowl stops, not where it leaves the road surface, a chalk mark is made at the nearest point on the road and the next throw is taken from behind that mark.
 In Armagh, the mark is usually made by pulling a tuft of grass and dropping it on the road.

 Over tight curves, or corners where two roads meet, the bowl may be thrown through the air (lofted).
 The loft must strike the road or pass over it.
 If the loft fails to reach the road, it counts as one shot, and the next throw must be taken again from the same mark.

 Spectators sometimes bet on the outcome and proffer advice to their favoured competitor in the course of a match.